Bachelor of Data Science (Honours)

 Course rules

-To complete the Bachelor of Data Science (Honours) students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Data Science (Honours) you must pass 32 credit points.
+This includes:

 - STP010 Career Tools for Employability (0-credit-point compulsory unit)